Lzw104522773/gorgon/gorgon/readme-gorgon.txt

 ===============
 Version History
 ===============
+Version 4.6:
+-Added traified dialog (Thanks to JohnBob)
+-Added Simplified Chinese translation by Lzw104522773 and proofread (still in progress) by Esceen -Fixed bug in "Order of the Black Lotus" where the forced encounter would not activate -Removed a missed forced time skip
+-Corrected various typos

 Version 4.5:
 -Fixed issue where Valera would not respawn after the first night in the quest "Shadows and Echoes" -Fixed bug where Imoen's interjections would not work on EET